 To quote the late, great Robin Williams: "Spring is nature's way of saying, Let's party!"

 Email marketing mega-holidays like Christmas and Black Friday have passed.
 Maybe Valentine’s Day emails helped you get through the long winter.
-Now, it’s time for spring!
+Now, it’s time for your spring email marketing campaigns!

-It’s a great time to send emails, especially when your campaigns coincide with the many spring events and holidays like Easter, St. Patrick’s Day and Mother’s Day.
+It’s a great time to send newsletters, especially when your email campaigns coincide with the many spring events and holidays like Easter, St. Patrick’s Day and Mother’s Day.

 As with any busy email marketing season, inbox competition is fierce.
 One way to stand out is to start with a spring email subject line that speaks directly to your subscribers.